 Any non-original item made of fiber.
-Examples are fabric collage, soft sculpture, stitchery, weaving, embroidery, cross-stitch, crocheting, knitting, weaving, hooking, and felting.
+Examples include but are not limited to fabric collage, soft sculpture, stitchery, weaving, embroidery, cross-stitch, crocheting, knitting, weaving, hooking, and felting.
 Exhibitors may use a pattern and/or idea generated from another source.

-50340 GLASS/PLASTIC - ORIGINAL
+50340A-C GLASS/PLASTIC